ruhoDev/podcast-review-prototype/README.md

 - Pause at any moment to add comments tied to specific timestamps
 - View all comments alongside the player with timestamps
 - Edit and delete comments
-- Click on comments to jump to their timestamp in the video
+- Click on comments to jump to that time in the player
 - Comments are persisted using localStorage
 - Fully responsive design for mobile, tablet, and desktop
 - Export comments as JSON for sharing or backup
 - Import comments from previously exported JSON files
+- Global state management with Jotai and custom hooks

 ## Tech Stack

 - **Framework**: Next.js with TypeScript
 - **Styling**: Tailwind CSS
-- **State Management**: React hooks with custom hook for comments
+- **State Management**: Jotai for global atomic state with custom React hooks
 - **Storage**: localStorage for persistence

 ## Getting Started